Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Proofs of

-\proof{Proof.} Consider any algorithm and let $Y_i$ be the indicator of candidate $i$ getting an interview and $X_{ij}$ the indicator of $i$ being hired and $V_i = r_j$.
+Consider any algorithm and let $Y_i$ be the indicator of applicant $i$ getting an interview and $X_{ij}$ the indicator of $i$ being hired and $V_i = r_j$.
 Also let $Q_{ij}$ be the indicator of $V_i = r_j$.
 We will show that $x_{ij}=\E(X_{ij})$ and $y_i = \E(Y_i)$ is feasible, and that the objective function is equal to the expected reward of the algorithm.

-In order to hire a candidate $i$ with $V_i=r_j$, we need to interview the candidate and that the candidate has value $r_j$.
+In order to hire an applicant $i$ with $V_i=r_j$, we need to interview the applicant and that the applicant has value $r_j$.
 This translates to $X_{ij} \leq Y_i Q_{ij} $, and by taking expectation and using that $Y_i$ and $Q_{ij}$ are independent we get constraint (\ref{const:xyq}).
-The algorithm can interview at most $T$ candidates, so $\sum_t Y_i \leq T$.
+The algorithm can interview at most $T$ applicants, so $\sum_{i\in [n]} Y_i \leq T$.
 Again taking expectation we get constraint (\ref{const:yleqT}).
-The algorithm can hire at most $k$ candidates, so $\sum_{ij} X_{ij}\leq k$, by taking expectation we get constraint (\ref{const: xleqk}).
+The algorithm can hire at most $k$ applicants, so $\sum_{(i,j)\in [n]\times[J]} X_{ij}\leq k$, by taking expectation we get constraint (\ref{const: xleqk}).
 The remaining constraints are clearly satisfied.

-Finally, we have that the reward of the algorithm equals $\sum_{i,j} X_{ij}r_j$, so the expected reward of the algorithm is equal to the objective function of the linear program.
+Finally, we have that the reward of the algorithm equals $\sum_{(i,j)\in [n]\times[J]} X_{ij}r_j$, so the expected reward of the algorithm is equal to the objective function of the linear program.